Egotism: Development

-In developmental terms, two rather different trajectories can be distinguished with respect to egotism – the one individual, the other cultural.
+In developmental terms, two different paths can be taken to reach egotism – one being individual, and the other being cultural.

 With respect to the developing individual, a movement takes place from egocentricity to sociality during the process of growing up.
-It is normal for an infant to have an inflated – almost a majestic – sense of egotism.
-The over-evaluation of one's own ego regularly appears in childish forms of love – in large part because the baby is to himself everything, omnipotent to the best of their own knowledge.
+It is normal for an infant to have an inflated sense of egotism.
+The over-evaluation of one's own ego regularly appears in childish forms of love.

-Optimal development allows a gradual reconciliation to a more realistic view of one's own place in the world – a lessening of the egotistical swollen head.
-Less adequate adjustment may later lead to what has been called defensive egotism, serving to overcompensate for the fragility of the underlying concept of self.
+Optimal development allows a gradual decrease into a more realistic view of one's own place in the world.
+A less optimal adjustment may later lead to what has been called defensive egotism, serving to overcompensate for a fragile concept of self.
 Robin Skynner however considered that in the main growing up leads to a state where "your ego is still there, but it's taking its proper limited place among all the other egos".

 However, alongside such a positive trajectory of diminishing individual egotism, a rather different arc of development can be noted in cultural terms, linked to what has been seen as the increasing infantilism of post-modern society.
 Whereas in the nineteenth century egotism was still widely regarded as a traditional vice – for Nathaniel Hawthorne egotism was a sort of diseased self-contemplation – Romanticism had already set in motion a countervailing current, what Richard Eldridge described as a kind of "cultural egotism, substituting the individual imagination for vanishing social tradition".
 The romantic idea of the self-creating individual – of a self-authorizing, artistic egotism – then took on broader social dimensions in the following century.
 Keats might still attack Wordsworth for the regressive nature of his retreat into the egotistical sublime; but by the close of the twentieth century egotism had been naturalized much more widely by the Me generation into the Culture of Narcissism.

 In the 21st century, romantic egotism has been seen as feeding into techno-capitalism in two complementary ways: on the one hand, through the self-centred consumer, focused on their own self-fashioning through brand 'identity'; on the other through the equally egotistical voices of 'authentic' protest, as they rage against the machine, only to produce new commodity forms that serve to fuel the system for further consumption.